All Episodes

 You're on the Sean Hannity Show.

-Hi Sean, it's so nice to be able to talk to you.
+It's so nice to be able to talk to you.

-I watch you every single evening and I tape it and I watch it sometimes twice and I just want to thank you for what you're doing for the country for our president and for promoting the truth of what's going on.
+I watch you every single evening, and I tape it, and I watch it sometimes twice, and I just want to thank you for what you're doing for the country, for our president, and for promoting the truth of what's going on.

-Wow you're really nice thank you very much.
+Thank you very much.

-Well to see there are still sensible people in California I'm beginning to worry.
+Well, see, there are still sensible people in California.

-Well we have to do something to change California and make it go red again like she did with Reagan and uh we've got to do it.
+Well, we have to do something to change California and make her go red again, like she did with Reagan.

 We have to do it.

-I think that's that's the perfect answer.
+I think that's the perfect answer.

-being with us Jacksonville Florida Sheriff Michael Williams speaking after the deadly shooting that took place over the weekend in Jacksonville Florida during a gaming event at a popular shopping center in Jacksonville killing two people wounding several others before the gunman killed himself gunfire heard around one p.m at a video gaming event Jacksonville landing Madden NFL championship series and uh in addition to the two killed eleven people were injured nine of them with gunshot
+Jacksonville, Florida Sheriff Michael Williams speaking after the deadly shooting that took place over the weekend in Jacksonville, Florida during a gaming event at a popular shopping center in Jacksonville, killing two people, wounding several others before the gunman killed himself.

 I mean, just sad.